-There is an easy way on how to correct typo errors in your birth certificate whether it’s a wrong spelling on first name, middle name, and even in your surname.
+There is an easy way on how to correct typo errors in your birth certificate whether it’s a wrong spelling on the first name, middle name, surname, birth date, and wrong gender.
 You can do this without going to court.

 Does your birth certificate contain typographical errors like wrong spelling?
 News5 Everywhere has shared very easy steps to correct typo errors on the aforementioned document.

 According to Attorney Mel Sta.
-Maria and Cherryl Bayle anyone who has encountered such problem can simply request for correction by visiting the local civil registrar of the municipality where the birth certificate was registered.
+Maria and Cherryl Cosim anyone who has encountered such problem can simply request correction by visiting the local civil registrar of the municipality where the birth certificate was registered.

 Who Shall File the Petition to Correct Birth Certificate Clerical Errors

-According to National Statistics Office of the Philippines website, anyone can file a request for petition of correction for clerical error of the document, provided that he/she is the owner, spouse of the owner, children, parents, siblings, grandparents, and guardians.
-If other person will file the petition, he / she should be duly authorized by law and by the owner of the documents that needs correction.
+According to the National Statistics Office of the Philippines website, anyone can file a request for the petition of correction for the clerical error of the document, provided that he/she is the owner, spouse of the owner, children, parents, siblings, grandparents, and guardians.
+If another person will file the petition, he / she should be duly authorized by law and by the owner of the documents that need correction.

-If the person is a minor, physically, or mentally incapable to file his / own petition, it can be filed by relatives such as children, spouse, parents, siblings, grand parents, or person duly authorized by law.
+If the person is a minor, physically, or mentally incapable to file his / own petition, it can be filed by relatives such as children, spouse, parents, siblings, grandparents, or a person duly authorized by law.